kieramccormick/Encoding-Physical-Info/README.md

-Code for generating Large Language Model-generated summaries about the physical parameters of astrophysical x-ray sources, for creating visuals of the embeddings of these summaries, and for using sparse autoencoders to extract the top features found in this text.
+# Encoding and Understanding Astrophysical Information in Large Language Model-Generated Summaries

-Supplementary to the paper "Encoding and Understanding Astrophysical Information in Large Language Model-Generated Summaries".
+This repository is the official code for Encoding and Understanding Astrophysical Information in Large Language Model-Generated Summaries.

+## Requirements
+To install requirements:
+'''python
+pip install -r requirements.txt